jamescarney3/google-apps-scripts/README.md

-# google-apps-scripts
+# scripts, for Google Apps

-scripts, for Google Apps
+light repo, mainly for reference, to hold onto some scripts meant to interact with any Google apps that expose scripting interfaces. basically just a little handful (eventually) of productivity tools.